hightea/putnami-web-toolkit/settings/README.md

 Eclipse is optional, since it is also run as part of the acceptance test suite.

-1. Install Checkstyle version 5.7.
+1. Install the Checkstyle plugin version 5.7.

 The Eclipse Checkstyle plugin can be found at: http://eclipse-cs.sourceforge.net/